 Was I happy with my life?
 I had definitely been put through the wringer, and rough waters were still ahead, but I had to say I was generally happy with my life.
 I had a job I truly enjoyed and was passionate about, worked for a company and a team that had true heart and had been there for me in my many dark hours.
 We had a comfortable home.
 I had been able to travel (in fact I went to Peru earlier that year) as well as enjoy trips in the States with my son.
 Yes, I was pretty happy with my life and felt blessed.
 Was I completely satisfied?
 No. I wanted more from life, besides less pain, trials, and tribulations.
 I don’t feel we were escaping our lives by leaving on this amazing journey.
 Instead, I was creating the life I wanted for me and my child rather than just sitting back and letting life happen to me.

 I wanted more for my son as well.
 In the previous year I had went to the Philippines with Uplift Internationale to help children with cleft lips and palate.
 While there I was truly inspired by the Filipino people.
 They were the most joyous people I had ever met.
 When they smiled glee bubbled up from deep within their soul and came out in their smiles.
 Most of the people were quite poor by Western standards, but as I got to know them I saw that rather than spend their time pursuing more money, buying another vehicle, a larger house, paying for a boat, etc., they were working enough to meet their needs, to feed their family, and they were spending way more time together as a family than people back in my home.
 The focus was on family and community rather than things.
 I desperately wanted that for my children.
 I wanted them to grow up feeling a greater connection to the world, to feel like they belonged more to this great big planet than to one specific country.
 I also wanted them to grow up in a culture that didn’t emphasize “stuff.”
 But at that point raising my sons in another country just was not an option.
-Obviously a lot changed in 2010, and suddenly the option was back on the table.

 No, I wasn’t running from something.
 I was definitely running to it.
 I was running to a better life, a life I dreamed up and created, a life of spending more time with my son, working less, teaching my child to appreciate what he has instead of constantly setting his eyes on the bigger and greater next “thing,” a life where I could truly live more.
 I saw it on the horizon, and I ran to it with open arms and have never looked back.